The NBA has suspended the season over concerns regarding COVID-19

-The NBA suspends its season after Gobert tests positive for COVID-19; Donovan Mitchell latest to test positive
+NBA suspends its season after Gobert, Mitchell test positive for COVID-19; Silver speaks on suspension

-The NBA has suspended the 2019-20 season indefinitely due to concerns regarding COVID-19.
+On Wednesday, the NBA suspended the 2019-20 season indefinitely due to concerns regarding COVID-19.

 NBA To Suspend Season Following Tonight's Games pic.twitter.com/2PTx2fkLlW